 - 3.3 If, to the claimant's knowledge, the insurer had waived the requirement for pre-repair survey and/or post-repair inspection of the vehicle, he should state so accordingly in the letter of claim. - 3.4 The letter of claim must also instruct the potential defendant to immediately pass the letter and documents to his insurer if he wishes to claim under his insurance policy.
 The letters to any other potential defendants must be copied to the rest of the parties.
-The letter(s) to the potential defendant(s) must be sent by way of certificate of posting.
-The letters to insurers must be sent by way of A.R.
+The letter(s) to the potential defendant(s) must be sent by e-mail, fax or certificate of posting.
+The letters to insurers must be sent by e-mail, fax, A.R.
 Registered mail or by hand (in which case an acknowledgement of receipt should be obtained).